ConceptaNjolima/MyTNTResources/Week 2/[ENG2.1]Remote repositories and GitHub.md

    1. We'll now walk through the process of cloning a repository from GitHub.
 We'll be creating a private repository in our own accounts.
    2. [Go to GitHub](https://github.com/) and create a new repository.
    3. Make an initial commit.
-   4. With GitBash make a new directory and `git clone` using the URL provided by GitHub.
+   4. With Git Bash make a new directory and `git clone` using the URL provided by GitHub.
    5. Show the folders and open the workspace in VS Code.

 4. Demo: Make changes in VS Code and create a pull request

     1. With the folder open in VS code, add a new file and make changes to the existing file.
-    2. In Git Bash,`git .add` to stage the files.
+    2. In Git Bash, `git .add` to stage the files.
     3. `git commit` to create the commit.
 The changes are now committed locally.
     4. `git request-pull -p origin/master .` to create the pull request.
     5. `git push` to push the changes to the remote repo.

-5. Demo: Clone from VS Cod
+5. Demo: Clone from VS Code

     1. It's also possible to clone a repository from VS Code.
-    2. Open the palette with Ctrl+Shit+P.
+    2. Open the palette with Ctrl+Shit+P (Cmd+Shift+P for Mac OS).
     3. `Git: clone` prompts for a URL where you can paste from GitHub.

 6. Poll for questions